DiscographyBandsRecordings Songs |

 Post Chimeras

-The Chimeras are generally considered the last band Hopkins was in, but apparently his final band was with Friday's Angels, (who I think were already together before Doug joined), who played two shows in Tucson.
-He also made a guest appearance with Hans Olsen, and Dead Hot Workshop, which was to be the last time Doug was on stage.
+Doug also made a guest appearance with Hans Olson and Dead Hot Workshop, which was to be the last time he would perform on stage.